Mugi-Asura/trustee/README.md

 /tr add set4 aPuRuRu,Semih Lafihna, TRION
 ```

+Rather than including a list of Trusts, you may use the "party" keyword.
+This will create a Trust set containing the Trusts which are currently present in your party.

+**Note that this is incompatible with alternate versions of Trusts (such as Lion vs. Lion II) because the game does not differentiate those Trusts once they\'re in your party.
+For example, after summoning Lion II, her name will appear as Lion in the party list and thus Trustee will only save their default name (Lion, not Lion II) in the Trust set.**

 ### Remove Trust Set Command:

 **Syntax:** */trustee remove SetName*

 SetName can be any character string and uniquely identifies the registered set.
 If SetName references a set in the trust set database, the associated Trust set will be removed.
 Otherwise this command will do nothing except show an alert message.
+Note that SetNames are case sensitive.

 ### Verbose Toggle Command: